-REIT is an abbreviation for "real estate investment trust".
-A REIT is like a mutual fund that owns individual properties rather than stocks or bonds.
-The REIT is responsible for acquiring and managing the real estate that it owns.
+The acronym REIT stands for "real estate investment trust."
+A REIT resembles a mutual fund, although it holds individual properties rather than stocks or bonds.
+The REIT's management team takes responsibility for acquiring and managing the real estate that it owns.

-As an investor the goal is to receive rental income on the properties and to participate in price appreciation.
-The advantage of investing in real estate through a REIT is you get exposure to a diversified portfolio of properties and you do not have to manage them yourself.
+Investors buy shares in REITs with the goal of receiving rental income on the properties and participating in price appreciation.
+The advantages of investing in real estate through a REIT include getting exposure to a diversified portfolio of properties and not having to manage them yourself.

 Types of REITs

-REITs fall into one of two categories; equity REITs or mortgage REITs.
+REITs fall into one of two categories; they're either equity REITs or mortgage REITs.

-Equity REITs typically own large commercial buildings, retail store fronts, or apartment buildings, although there are also specialty REITs that own hotels or other properties in the hospitality industry, and there are REITs that focus on long-term care facilities or other properties in the medical industry.
+Equity REITs typically own large commercial buildings, retail storefronts, or apartment buildings, although specialty REITs might own hotels or other properties in the hospitality industry.
+Some REITs focus on long-term care facilities and other properties in the medical industry.

-An example of commercial real estate owned by REITs would be large, multi-floor office buildings, often used as headquarters for medium to large sized companies.
+Examples of commercial real estate owned by REITs include large, multi-floor office buildings, often used as headquarters for medium- to large-sized companies.

-An example of retail store front properties owned by REITs would be stores like WalMart, PetsMart, or Ultimate Electronics.
-Many of these companies lease their store locations rather than own them.
+Retail storefront properties owned by REITs include stores like WalMart, PetSmart, or Ultimate Electronics.
+Many of these companies lease their store locations rather than owning them.

-Mortgage REITs own the debt on the properties, not the property itself.
-They are like a mutual fund that owns mortgages, and collects the payments.
+Mortgage REITs own the debt on the properties, not the properties themselves.
+They operate like a mutual fund that owns mortgages and collects the payments.

 Public and Private

-REITS can be publicly traded, which means they have a ticker symbol, and you can easily look up their share price and dividend yield on the internet.
+REITs can be publicly traded, which means they have a ticker symbol, and you can easily find their share price and dividend yield on the internet through online financial sites.